burlingsmith/mini-projects/README.md

 # Mini Projects
 Projects so petite //
 A nice home they all do seek //
-Here they find that peace
+Here they find such peace

 ## Tools
 - Shrinkwrap